migtools/velero-examples/patroni/README.md

 ## Ceph Storage Class
+Rook operator is installed to provide ceph storage-class.
+PVC is created which internally creates PV coming from ceph because of it's `VOLUMEBINDINGMODE`.
+The pgbench pod is spawned which makes use of that PVC.
+Velero has csi plugins registered to it because of which it creates csi snapshot on using commands `oc create -f postgres-backup.yaml` and `oc create -f postgres-restore.yaml`.

 - Ceph is used as the default storageclass which helps velero to take csi snapshots of backups.
 Check if velero has csi plugins registered to it by this command,

 ```